SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

 minboundsemicircle: This is a third-party function that provide a smallest enclosing semicircle given a set of points. (same reference as the previous function).

-# Video demonstration
-For more information on the proposed and the state-of-the-art controllers, please visit this video demonstration in YouTube: https://youtu.be/PzFVuA4wIP8.

 # Contact
 For any queries, issues, and questions with the code, please contact Ramviyas Parasuraman (ramviyas at purdue dot edu).